Review of Ferries

-Superfast Ferries (routes, corsica-ferries.fr, founded 1968, headquartered in Bastia France and Vado Ligure Italy) is a major Western Mediterranean shipping company operating between mainland France-Italy and the islands Elba, Corsica, and Sardinia.
+Corsica Sardinia Ferries (routes, fleet, corsica-ferries.fr, 1968-founded, headquartered in Bastia France and Vado Ligure Italy) is a major Western Mediterranean shipping company operating between mainland France-Italy and the islands Elba, Corsica, and Sardinia.

 Company's current departure ports are in Italy (Livorno, Savona, Piombino) and France (Toulon, Nice).
 Company's island ports are on Elba (Portoferraio), Corsica (Bastia, Ajaccio, Porto Vecchio, Ile Rousse, Calvi) and Sardinia (Golfo Aranci, Porto Torres).